Shorssaud/ExampleGamesSpine/UnrealGame/Documentation/UnrealPluginDocumentation.md

 Pour ajouter des erreurs à la session, utilisez le nœud "Add Error To Session" en fournissant les détails de l'erreur.

+### INFORMATION

+To use all the nodes described above you have tu use the tools to create each object these tools are describes just under.

 ### Création d'objets structurés